TYPO3-Documentation/t3docs-screenshots/README.rst

 First, the user browses a TYPO3 instance to take notes of a click path for a new screenshot.
 Next, the click path gets forged to a ``screenshots.json`` file.
 Then, all ``screenshots.json`` files get executed by the screenshots runner which produces the screenshots.
-Last, the actual screenshots get compared to the original screenshots in the screenshots manager and copied over if approved by the user.
+Last, the user compares the actual screenshots to the original screenshots in the screenshots manager and copies over if approved.

 Activity of the screenshots runner: